topheman/topheman-apis-proxy/README.md

 Once you did that, you can `npm start`.

-Note : I use heroku for that, so my deployment routine comes to thats :
+Note : I use heroku for that, so my deployment routine comes down to that :

 * Set the environment variables via ssh once :
 	* `heroku config:set NODE_ENV=production`